TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 ### DB Trigger for Auto-Inserting `profiles`

-This trigger function assigns the new account a role.
-If no profile exists yet, the new account is set to `"admin"`; otherwise, it defaults to `"user"`.
-(The dummy account insertion is now removed from the trigger to avoid foreign key errors.)
+This trigger function automatically inserts a profile record when a new auth user is created.
+If no profile exists yet, the new account is set to `"admin"`; otherwise it defaults to `"user"`.
+(Dummy account insertion is removed here to avoid FK issues.)

 ```sql
 create or replace function handle_new_user()